-Some of our most promising opportunities to make progress will come from building broad multi-agency partnerships involving local government, NHS organisations, VCS organisations and our communities.
+Some of our most promising opportunities to make progress will come from building broad multi-agency partnerships involving local government, housing, education, employment, NHS organisations, the voluntary and charitable sector, and our communities.
 These partnerships, involving a broad range of agencies and sectors, will offer a wider range of levers to influence health outcomes (see Appendix A).

-ICSs are set to be established as statutory bodies from 2022 with significant responsibilities for NHS planning and funding and developing broader partnerships to improve population health.
-This process will require careful implementation to avoid detracting from the efforts of our local place-based partnerships.
-As ICSs move onto a more formal footing, they will continue to focus on the priorities of local places.
-We will work with the ICS to ensure mental health and learning disability services and people who use these services are adequately represented in formal ICS structures and we will continue to strengthen the connections between these priorities, governance and leaders at system and place level.
+ICSs are set to be established as statutory bodies from 2022 with significant responsibilities for NHS planning, funding and developing broader partnerships to improve population health.
+This process will require careful implementation to avoid detracting from the efforts of our local Place-based partnerships.
+As ICSs move onto a more formal footing, they will continue to focus on the priorities of local Places.
+We will work with the ICS to ensure mental health and learning disability services and people who use these services are adequately represented in formal ICS structures and we will continue to strengthen the connections between these priorities, governance and leaders at system and Place level.

-We will work in our place-based partnerships to communicate this work and decision-making arrangements with our local Sheffield population.
+We will work in our Place-based partnerships to communicate this work and decision-making arrangements with our local Sheffield population.
 We will focus on incremental change, progressively strengthening our partnerships and delivering tangible improvements in health and wellbeing.
+We will achieve this by looking beyond secondary mental health services provision to improve the social circumstances of vulnerable people, for example by improving access to housing, education and employment opportunities.